sszhao26/sszhao26.github.io/_news/Introducing Our Lab Member A Visiting PhD Student.md

 ---
 layout: new
-title: "Introducing Our Lab Member: A Visiting PhD Student"
+title: "Introducing Our Lab Member: A Visiting Ph.D.
+Student"
 description: "We are excited to introduce to you Yuxuan Li, who has recently joined our lab!
 Get to know him more:"
 image: /assets/images/people/Yuxuan-Li-5x4.JPG
 date:  "2024-04-05"
-category: Visiting PhD Students
+category: Visiting Ph.D.
+Students
 role: Lab Admin
 ---
 We are excited to introduce to you Yuxuan Li, who has recently joined our lab!
 Get to know him more: